Join us at Museums+Tech 2017 at the Imperial War Museum, London, on Friday 3 November 2017.

 13.00 – Lunch and AGM

-14.15 – Session Three: Dealing with distance/Taking the museum out to people/accessibility (lightning talks)
+14.15 – Session Three: Post-lunch provocations: Dealing with distance; bringing the museum to the people; taking care of accessbility

 Frances Jeens, Head of Learning, Jewish Museum, London